Transformers: Prime: United States

 In the United States, Transformers: Prime aired on Hasbro and Discovery Communications-owned television network, The Hub.
 The show began broadcasting on November 29, 2010, continuing to December 3, 2010.
 The rest of season one began to air on February 11, 2011.
-Reruns of the series began airing on The CW as part of the Vortexx block on December 8, 2012, making Prime the first Hasbro Studios animated production to appear on United States terrestrial television.
+Reruns of the series began airing on The CW as part of the Vortexx block (owned by Saban Brands, that Hasbro eventually purchase their assets including the Power Rangers franchise in 2018) on December 8, 2012, making Prime the first Hasbro Studios animated production to appear on United States terrestrial television.
 The series was added to Kabillion in July 2019.

 Reruns on Discovery Family ended in August 2023.

+The series is currently available for streaming online on Amazon Prime Video, Plex, The Roku Channel, Toon Goggles and Tubi, as well as the official Transformers YouTube channel.

 International

 On November 9, 2010, Hasbro Studios announced a broadcasting rights deal with Corus Entertainment in Canada, which included Transformers: Prime.
 The series premiered there on January 9, 2011, on Teletoon, half-owned by Corus.
-As a part of the deal between Hasbro Studios and Turner Broadcasting System Europe announced on December 13, 2010, Transformers: Prime began broadcasting in Central Europe, South Africa, and the Middle East on September 10, 2011, on the pan-European Cartoon Network.
+As a part of the deal between Hasbro Studios and Turner Broadcasting System Europe announced on December 13, 2010, Transformers: Prime began broadcasting in the United Kingdom on September 5, 2011, then in Central Europe, South Africa, and the Middle East on September 10, 2011, on the pan-European Cartoon Network.

-In Singapore, MediaCorp has broadcasting rights for Hasbro Studios programs including Prime, with the English version airing on Okto.
+In Singapore, Mediacorp has broadcasting rights for Hasbro Studios programs including Prime, with the English version airing on Okto.
 In Malaysia, Media Prima has broadcasting rights for Hasbro Studios programs including Prime; the series was broadcast on NTV7.

 In India, the series premiered on Discovery Kids on May 6, 2013.
 The third season launched on October 19, 2014.

 It was also released on Big Magic in February 2020.

+In Southeast Asia (including the Philippines), the series premiered on Cartoon Network on June 18, 2012, with its second and third seasons also aired on their sister network Toonami, and then on TV5 in the Philippines on December 7, 2015.